SDGforskning/sdg-strings/SDG10_query_action_WoS.md

- (("decreas*" OR "minimi*" OR "reduc*" OR "restrict*" OR "limit$" OR "limiting" OR "limited" OR "mitigat*" OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "avoid*" OR "prevent*" OR "cure" OR "halt*" OR "resist*" OR "overcome" )
+ (("decreas*" OR "minimi*" OR "reduc*" OR "restrict*" OR "limit$" OR "limiting" OR "limited" OR "mitigat*" OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "avoid*" OR "prevent*" OR "cure" OR "halt*" OR "resist*" OR "overcome" OR "escap*" OR "relief*" OR "lift$ out of" OR "lifting out of"
+  )
 NEAR
   ("horizontal* inequalit*" OR "horizontal* exclu*" OR "horizontal* marginal*" OR "horizontal vulnerab*" OR